REGISTRATION NOW OPEN!

 Parent sessions are 90-minute workshops, which include a teaching portion and time for questions.
 The teaching component of all online sessions will be recorded to allow for asynchronous learning.
 Workshops cover academic topics and instructional strategies, resources and activities to help you work with your child.
 They build upon each other in succession so it is best if you are able to attend all sessions, either in person or virtually.
 Families select an academic level (Level 1/2 and Level 3/4), appropriate for where their child is developmentally.
 We encourage you to primarily attend the level you are registered for however you have the option to attend any leveled workshop.

 Parent-student sessions will meet eight times this year, with two in person parent-student Curriculum Days.
-These are optional and you can come with or without your child.
 Curriculum Day is designed to provide hands-on coaching with academic activities.
 Parents come with their children anytime during this drop-in session and rotate through different learning centers led by our teaching team who will model the instructional approaches taught during the parent workshops.
 You are encouraged to connect with other parents during these events, however the responsibility of supervising your child is an essential component to the program.

 Level 1/2: (Pre-K- 2nd Grade)*